ChristianOrr/ChristianOrr.github.io/_posts/2019-03-19-mushlinearreg.md

 ## Calculating Accuracy

-I'm using skikit-learn's accuracy_score function to measure the accuracy of the classifier.
+I'm using scikit-learn's accuracy_score function to measure the accuracy of the classifier.

 ```python